JaimeBravoAlgaba/unity_playground/Unity_Playground/Assets/Assets Guide.md

 ![image](https://github.com/user-attachments/assets/8445c969-d844-4bd2-a6fd-b51de4fbe08a)

-- Do not forget to properly name and place each wheel collider in corresMovepondence to the wheel it will act as.
+- Do not forget to properly name and place each wheel collider in correspondence to the wheel it will act as.

 ## - Animate your robot